Update: Consortium seeks public comments on the Upper Klamath Basin

-Welcome to the Klamath Basin Tribal Water Quality Work Group website, which is designed to inform the public about Klamath River water quality problems and how to solve them.
-The Work Group, made up of leaders of five Tribal water quality or environmental departments, collaborates on larger basin-scale water quality issues such as Klamath Hydroelectric Project (KHP) and Clean Water Act implementation (TMDL).
+Welcome to the Klamath Tribal Water Quality Consortium (formerly known as the Klamath Tribal Water Quality Consortium website, which is designed to inform the public about Klamath River water quality problems and how to solve them.
+The Consortium, made up of leaders of five Tribal water quality or environmental departments, collaborates on larger basin-scale water quality issues such as Klamath Hydroelectric Project (KHP) and Clean Water Act implementation (TMDL).
 Other regulatory processes relevant to water quality, such California Department of Fish and Game Incidental Take Permits (ITP) for coho salmon, are also discussed on this site.

-The Work Group is comprised of the heads of environmental departments of the Yurok, Hoopa Valley, and Karuk Tribes, the Quartz Valley Indian Community, and the Resighini Rancheria.
-The group was formed in 2003, following a massive adult salmon kill in September 2002.
-The Work Group's stated purpose is "to prevent future disasters through sound scientific research, data analysis, and thorough planning."
-While the Work Group collaborates on research and shares information, it takes no collective positions, but defers to individual Tribes to offer policy statements.
+The Consortium is comprised of the heads of environmental departments of the Yurok, Hoopa Valley, and Karuk Tribes, the Quartz Valley Indian Community, and the Resighini Rancheria.
+Following a massive adult salmon kill in September 2002, the Tribes formed the Klamath Basin Tribal Water Quality Work Group (Work Group).
+The Work Group's stated purpose was "to prevent future disasters through sound scientific research, data analysis, and thorough planning."
+In 2015 the Work Group decided to formalize its collaboration by creating the Klamath Tribal Water Quality Consortium and adopting a Strategic Plan and Bylaws.
+While the Consortium collaborates on research and shares information it takes no collective positions, but defers to individual Tribes to offer policy statements.
 Each Tribe exercises authority over Reservation waters (see Tribal WQ Authority).
 Some Tribes also acquire designated authority as co-managers of water quality from the U.S. Environmental Protection Agency.

 About Klamath Basin Tribes